MicrosoftDocs/fabric-docs/docs/workload-development-kit/azure-web-app-deployment-tutorial.md

 ### Update CORS

 1. In your web app's Azure page, Go to **API** > **CORS**.
-1. Under **Allowed Origins**, add your front-end web app URL.
+1. Under **Allowed Origins**, add your frontend web app URL.

-## Create and deploy the boilerplate front-end web app
+## Create and deploy the boilerplate frontend web app

 To create an Azure web app in the Azure portal: